Writing Non-Cishet Characters

 Don't just write in a token queer character, or even worse, use queer coding to villainize the sexuality of the antagonist.
 Instead, maybe you should place queer characters in the central stage and give them the spotlight.

-Stories like Stonewall that chronicle how queer people worked to fight prejudice are important, but maybe once in a while, you could try incorporating queer characters into fantasy and sci fi and other mainstream stories.
+Stories that chronicle how queer people worked to fight prejudice are important, but maybe once in a while, you could try incorporating queer characters into fantasy and sci fi and other mainstream stories.

 Additionally, if you are going to have a plot arc about fighting prejudice, don't have straight characters be the main activists.
 Have queer people in front and center fighting for themselves, while straight and cisgender allies support them, giving them their time to speak for themselves.
 If you're going to have a straight character with internalized homophobia redeem themselves, then maybe put their character development to the side so it doesn't overpower the progress that LGBT-plus people made with their own power.